 You may be required to withhold 28% of gambling winnings (including winnings from bingo, keno, slot machines, and poker tournaments) for federal income tax.
 This is referred to as backup withholding.
 You should backup withhold at the 28% rate if:

-- The winner does not furnish a correct taxpayer identification number (TIN) and - 25% has not been withheld or the winnings are from bingo, keno, slot machines, or poker tournaments.
+• The winner does not furnish a correct taxpayer identification number (TIN),

+• 25% has not been withheld, and